robotpt/abm-setup/docs/setup.rst

 2. Search for and download `Fully Kiosk Browser`.

 3. Go to settings and connect to QT's network, for example, :code:`QT145`.
+The password should be :code:`11111111` (eight ones).

 4. Start `Fully Kiosk browser` and set the start URL 192.168.100.2:8082.